ocayaro/Velocity-Stormer-Verlet/README.md

 # Velocity-Stormer-Verlet

-For a user guide of this program, please download and read the enclosed pdf file:
+To see a PDF User Guide of this program and detailed illustrative example of the usage of the program, please refer to the accompanying pdf file at:

 https://github.com/ocayaro/Velocity-Stormer-Verlet/blob/master/VSV%20user%20guide.pdf